chimericdream/worldofpannotia.com/src/_prestige_classes/psion-uncarnate.md

       - name: "Incorporeal Touch"
         type: "Su"
         desc: |
-          Beginning at 1st level, a psion uncarnate can make up to three melee touch attacks per day that each deal 1d6 points of damage if they hit.
+          Beginning at 1st level, a psion uncarnate can make up to three melee touch attacks per day that each deal {% die_roll 1 6 0 %} points of damage if they hit.
 The character's Strength modifier is not applied to this attack, but it is effective against incorporeal creatures (and against corporeal creatures while the psion uncarnate is incorporeal) The character's hand and arm seem to become slightly translucent when he makes these attacks.
 A miss still counts as a use of the ability.

           While uncarnate (see below), a psion uncarnate can make melee touch attacks at will that do not count against his uses of this ability.

-          For every four levels higher than 1st the psion uncarnate attains, the damage on these attacks increases by 1d6 points.
+          For every four levels higher than 1st the psion uncarnate attains, the damage on these attacks increases by {% die_roll 1 6 0 %} points.
       - name: "Uncarnate Armor"
         type: "Su"
         desc: |